-2.2.4 Staff
+2.2.3 Staff Assignments

 Salt truck operators will be assigned to a specific route and equipment per instructions from the Streets Division Supervisor.
-On occasion personnel from other departments may be needed to perform ice control operations and will receive instruction from the designated Streets Division Supervisor.

-2.2.5 Salt Application
+2.2.4 Application of Ice Control Materials

 Salt truck operators should drive in the center of a two-lane street and in the center of the left lane of a four-lane street.
-When directed to treat entire salt routes, the entire route will be driven and inspected to determine if salt is required, unless otherwise directed.

 The spreading rate shall be 200 pounds per lane mile.
 A pattern no wider than a salt truck should be placed as close as practical to the crown of the road.
-This placement will allow the liquid material to flow into the gutter leaving minimal amounts of residual material on the roadway.
+This placement will allow the melting ice, water to flow into the gutter leaving minimal amounts of residual material on the roadway.